free-trial-nudge

 Table of Content

-The TOEFL exam pattern is structured to evaluate your English proficiency across four key areas: Reading, Listening, Speaking, and Writing.
+The TOEFL exam is structured to evaluate your English proficiency across four key areas: Reading, Listening, Speaking, and Writing.
+The test uses an adaptive format that adjusts question difficulty based on your responses.

 Here’s a quick breakdown of the TOEFL exam pattern to help you understand what to expect: